How To Choose A Credit Card in Australia: Steps & Best Tips

 How many cards should I have?

-There’s no one-size-fits-all number.
+There is no one-size-fits-all number.
 Some people prefer one card to keep things simple.
-More cards can mean more limits and features — but also more due dates, fees and admin to manage.
+Having more than one card can mean more limits, features, due dates and fees to manage.

 Should I get a rewards card?